tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    on the Tigris Object Storage Service; and (ii) all Customer Content Transmitted to the Tigris Object Storage Service, in each case since upon termination of your account, User (and its End Users) may lose access rights to User’s (and its End Users’) account(s).
-If User’s account has been terminated for a breach of this Agreement, then User is prohibited from creating a new account on the Tigris Object Storage Service using a different name, email address or other forms of account verification.
+    on the Tigris Object Storage Service; and (ii) all Customer Content Transmitted to the Tigris Object Storage Service, in each case since upon termination of your account, User (and its End Users) may lose access rights to User's (and its End Users') account(s).
+If User's account has been terminated for a breach of this Agreement, then User is prohibited from creating a new account on the Tigris Object Storage Service using a different name, email address or other forms of account verification.